 - Time Management

-At NowWhat, we offer tailor-made support packages and for individuals and small groups who want to learn and improve their Executive Function skills, usually in 4-8 week blocks.
+At NowWhat, we offer tailor-made support for individuals and small groups who want to learn and improve their Executive Function skills.
 We call this program ControlCentre because our goal is to help people take control of their own learning and success.

-First, we assess each student’s specific needs.
-Then we create a personalized plan that includes training, accountability and ongoing support as we implementing helpful processes designed to break down the barriers between your student and success.
+First, we assess each person’s specific needs.
+Then we create a personalized plan that includes training, accountability, and ongoing support as we implement helpful processes designed to break down the barriers between you and your definition of success.